Services Pricing Work Studio Team Blog Contact Start a project

 Accessibility is often treated as compliance.
 It is more fundamental than that.

-The W3C’s Web Content Accessibility Guidelines 2.2 describe recommendations for making web content more accessible.
-For business owners, accessibility should also be understood as basic hospitality.
-If people cannot read, navigate, tap, understand, or submit, the website has failed as a public room.
+The W3C’s Web Content Accessibility Guidelines 2.2 describe recommendations for making web content more perceivable, operable, and understandable.
+For business owners, accessibility should also be understood as basic hospitality — and as commercial self-interest.
+If people cannot read the contrast, navigate by keyboard, tap the target, understand the label, or submit the form, the website has failed as a public room, and it has failed a customer who arrived ready to buy.

 The call to action is the door.
 If it is hidden, vague, or frightening, people wander.

 A strong CTA makes the next step feel natural.
 It says what will happen.
-It appears where decision energy rises.
-It does not trick the visitor.
+It appears where decision energy rises — after the proof, after the objection is answered, not stranded at the very top before trust exists.
+It does not trick the visitor with fake scarcity or a bait-and-switch label.
 It respects the visitor’s state of mind.
+The ritual of the click is a small act of faith, and the design’s job is to make that faith feel warranted.

 Where to go next